leocornus/leocornus.tracclient/docs/wp-trac-client/BuddyPress-Activity-Stream-Story.rst

 QUESTIONS
 ---------

+How to add better summary for the BuddyPress activity stream?
+  The `function bp_activity_add`_ have a set of fields to customize the summary of a BuddyPress activity.

 How to decide the URL to a ticket?
   Currently, we are using WikiRenderer_ lib to parse the Trac_ wiki text to HTML, which will parse the ticket id with format